michaelpoellath/talks/talk1/PITCHME.md

 ---
 ### This is good!
-~ 45 times faster than channels
+1. ~ 45 times faster than channels
-~ 9 times faster than locking
+2. ~ 9 times faster than locking
-~ 3 times slower than the naive approach :D
+3. ~ 3 times slower than the naive approach :D

 ---
 ### Learnings
-1. Solution is depending on your use-case.
+1. Solution is depending on your use-case
-2. Benchmark at some point.
+2. Benchmarking is key for achieve good performance
+3. Go channels are not a Swiss army knife

 ---
 ### Thank you!